ymka-shelter/HackStreamer/README.md

 is a webcam🎥+audio🎤 tcp/udp-based streamer from Windows machines.

 ## WHAT DOES IT DO?
-It can stream from webcam/audio devices locally or to a remote host.
+It can stream from webcam/audio devices locally or to a remote host or save the stream to a local file.

 ## WHY
 Because of fun.
 Once I hacked my own machine and wanted to get a stream from webcam.